Terrace

 Population: 11,320

-Terrace is located 92 miles east of Prince Rupert and 127 miles west of Smithers on Yellowhead Highway 16.
+Terrace is located 91 miles east of Prince Rupert.

 Logging was the major industry in Terrace for decades.
 For a time, the community was known as the “cedar pole capital of the world,” and the world’s largest cedar pole (162 feet/50 metres) was cut here.
 The economy has since diversified, and Terrace remains a commercial hub.